 I believe we already are in paradise, regardless of where we are and what’s going on in our lives.
 I see life as a journey towards becoming aware of this and enjoying as much of it as we can in the limited amount of time we have here.
 I created my vlog as a space to share my findings in the process of shedding patterns and beliefs that obstruct our view in order to replace them with presence, joy and wonder.

 When I first discovered I was on this Earth to connect, I realised I knew so little about the shapes it can take.
 I decided to make a space to experiment and learn more about it with others.
-The Connection Playground was born – a community skillshare in Ubud, Bali to explore connection with self, other and nature.
-I am now working on an online platform to enable others experience the awesome things we do, regardless of their location.
+The Connection Playground was born.
+At first it was an offline community in Ubud, Bali.
+Since April 2020, we’ve been building an online community space where we host gatherings to explore connection with self, other and nature each week.

 What I love most in the world is connection.
 So I’m always happy to hear from conscious beautiful beings and see how I can support their journeys.
 I believe there’s a gazillion ways for us to help one another.